abridged/collabland-dev/help-docs/intro.md

 We prioritize the safety and privacy of our users.
 By connecting with an existing wallet, members can join new communities without having to sign a message for each one.
 We do not share verified wallet addresses with anyone, including community administrators, without explicit consent.

 :::note
-Learn more about our commitment to privacy and how we protect your data in [this article.](https://medium.com/collab-land/collab-land-privacy-08812be030a4)
+Learn more about our commitment to privacy and how we protect your data [here.](https://medium.com/collab-land/collab-land-privacy-08812be030a4)
 :::